Flag of Armenia: Middle Ages

-During the invasion of the Arabs, despite stronger resistance than even the Persian, Armenia came under control Umayyad Caliphate, and on its territory the Armenian Emirate was created, stretching from modern Baku and Derbent in the east to the sources of the Euphrates in the west and from the Terek River in the north to Lake Urmia in the south.
-The emirate received a flag, which is a black cloth without any additional elements on it.
+During the invasion of the Arabs, despite stronger resistance than even the Persians, Armenia came under the control of the Umayyad Caliphate, and on its territory the Armenian Emirate was created, stretching from modern Baku and Derbent in the east to the sources of the Euphrates in the west and from the Terek River in the north to Lake Urmia in the south.
+The emirate received a flag, which was a black field without any additional elements on it.

 In 885, Armenia gained independence and the flag, which is a dark red canvas with the image of a white leopard and a Christian cross on it.
 Now the "Ani leopard" from this flag is also an element of the flag and coat of arms of the second largest city and cultural capital of Armenia - Gyumri.
 Unlike the flags of Greater Armenia, the flag of Armenian Kingdom was not the flag of the ruling dynasty.